lczub/robotframework-magik/README.rst

   written to *e:\\tmp\\robot\\logs*.
 - The pid-file *14003.pid* is written to *e:\\tmp\\robot\\pids*
 - The start process has wait *10 seconds* for checking the telnet connection.
+- starting a SW5.x session requires to define a --java_home and --msf_startup
+- definition --java_home can be replace with defining --env_file ENV_FILE,
+  when ENV_FILE includes a JAVA_HOME defintion or when JAVA_HOME is defined globaly

 run example and self tests on the startup image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~